 Here are seven different online business models for you to choose from so you can get started making money online.

-The classic ecommerce site, designed to make money online by selling products, has both an online catalogue and a shopping cart.
-You can set up your own online store from scratch or choose one of the many complete online store solutions to start an online business such as eBay's ProStores, Shopify, Canada Post's Ecommerce Solutions or osCommerce.
-(Note that these are just four of the many options available.)
+The classic e-commerce site, designed to make money online by selling products, has both an online catalog and a shopping cart.
+You can set up your own online store from scratch or choose one of the many complete online store solutions to start an online business such as eBay's ProStores, Shopify, Canada Post's E-commerce Solutions or osCommerce.

-Tricks to Success: multiple payment options, attractive, easy-to-use catalogue
+Tricks to Success: multiple payment options, attractive, easy-to-use catalog

 Like the infomercials on TV, these websites make the pitch, focusing on educating potential customers on the benefits of the products or services being sold.
 Unlike television infomercials, this type of online business model is long on copy and short on pictures.